 You're operating in a red ocean.

-Resources are tight, your budget is limited, and yet you still need to build a revenue team that can help you break out into a blue ocean… or at least compete effectively where you are.
+Resources are tight, budget is limited, and you still need to build a revenue team capable of helping you compete or break out entirely.

 Well-funded competitors are acquiring smaller players, tightening the market, and leaving little room for startups to breathe.

-I’ve worked in two major startups, and one thing stood out: you don’t need massive resources to build a strong revenue team.
+But here's what I've learned from working inside two major startups: you don't need massive resources to build a strong revenue team.

-What matters more is being intentional and having a clear strategy that helps you compete in your own way.
+What matters more is intention and a clear strategy that lets you compete on your own terms.

-Yes, companies like Anthropic, Meta, Google, and Netflix are locking in top talent with huge compensation packages.
+Yes, companies like Anthropic, Meta, Google, and Netflix are locking in top talent with large compensation packages.

-But that doesn’t mean smaller companies can’t build effective teams and grow organically.
+But smaller companies can absolutely build effective teams and grow organically without matching those budgets dollar for dollar.

 HERE’S HOW TO APPROACH IT